rgunuganti-03/TimeSeriesVentilatorData/ARCHITECTURE.md

 - The only engine among the five that must carry compartment volume and auto-PEEP state continuously across breath-type transitions (mandatory ↔ spontaneous)
 - Explicit breath-stacking prevention built into the scheduling logic
 - Resolved bugs during implementation: missing refractory gap after mandatory breaths, `delivered_vt_ml` reporting absolute rather than delta volume, deterministic attempt timing causing phase-lock between clocks, a missing final expiration causing inflated auto-PEEP readings, and an unphysical negative-pressure floor during passive exhalation — all fixed and covered by regression tests (CR0019–CR0022)
-- A literature accuracy issue was also identified and corrected: an earlier citation of Tokioka et al. 2001 had inverted that paper's actual findings on flow-cycle thresholds

 ---